SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Actions which have to wait for physical changes, can be triggered with a command, but not be waited upon.
 The information about the duration and success of such an action has to be transferred via the status parameter.

-*remark: If a command does not required an argument, the argument SHOULD be transferred as json-null.
+.. important:: If a command does not require an argument, the argument SHOULD be transferred as json-null.
-A SEC-Node SHOULD also accept the message, if the data part is emtpy and perform the same action.*
+ A SEC node MUST also accept the message, if the data part is emtpy and perform the same action.

 Example:

 .. code::

   > do t1:stop
-  < done t1:stop [null, {"t": 1505396348.876}]
+  < done t1:stop [null,{"t":1505396348.876}]

   > do t1:stop null
-  < done t1:stop [null, {"t": 1505396349.743}]
+  < done t1:stop [null,{"t":1505396349.743}]

 Error Reply
 ~~~~~~~~~~~